nais/salsa-workshop/labs/lab-2/README.md

           image-ref: ghcr.io/${{ github.repository }}@${{ steps.build-push.outputs.digest }}
 ```

-Finally we are ready to attest the image signature using the SBOM:
+Finally we sign the SBOM and attach it to our image:

 ```yaml
       - name: Attest image